-Trotters Gorge Hut provides an ideal retreat for a quiet weekend of relaxation or study that is just a 45 minute drive from campus.
+Trotters Gorge Hut provides an ideal retreat for a quiet weekend of relaxation or study that is just an 1 hour drive from campus.

 Trotters Gorge Scenic Reserve is considered to be of national importance being of considerable scientific interest botanically, geographically and entomologically.
 Certain plant and insect associations are unique.
 Bird watching is also of interest.

 Walks of varying intensity are also available within the reserve.
 A 5km circuit of the reserve perimeter, following the fence line gives good views of the coast.
 Alternatively, a walk downstream to the picnic ground, up on the south branch through native bush and out to the hilltops to return to the hut via the western perimeter gives a variety of scenery and terrain not often available in such a short distance.
 Allow 2–3 hrs for these walks.

 Trotters Gorge Scenic Reserve is located in the Waitaki County (North Otago) approximately 11km from Palmerston.
 The Trotters Gorge Picnic Ground is reached via Horse Range Road from State Highway 1 either from Palmerston or from the turn off 2 km south of Moeraki.